Who needs names? Plenty of stories, jokes, and even myths

 - Prince of Persia (2008) almost does it, if it were not for Elika and Ahriman.
 Every other character goes unnamed.

 - None of the characters in Hotline Miami are given names of any sorts.
-While there are Fan Nicknames such as "Jacket" or "Richard" for the protagonist, officially none of the characters are actually named.
+While there are Fan Nicknames such as "Jacket" or "Richard" for the protagonist, officially he is never addressed by anything (although the developers have taken a liken to "Jacket" and other fan nicknames and have started referring to them as such).
+Subverted with the sequel, in which the characters actually have names though Jacket is still treated as a mystery.

 - Every single character in Citizens Of Earth is named by their profession, such as Vice-President, Photojournalist, or Bodybuilder.
 Subverted in that once you recruit them, you can name them whatever you want.